Sondra Locke: Films with Clint Eastwood

 Locke starred as a bitter heiress who joins a traveling Wild West show in Bronco Billy (1980), her only film with Eastwood not to reach blockbuster status, though it still ranked among the annual box-office top 25.
-The New York Times critic Janet Maslin noticed that "each of them works more delicately here than they have together previously" and the film's director of photography, David Worth, enthused how "being able to capture the true love between Clint and Sondra was very special."
+The New York Times critic Janet Maslin noticed that "each of them works more delicately here than they have together previously," and the film's director of photography, David Worth, enthused how "being able to capture the true love between Clint and Sondra was very special."
 Locke cited Bronco Billy and The Outlaw Josey Wales as her favorites of the movies they made.
 The couple's final collaboration as performers was Sudden Impact (1983), the highest-grossing film in the Dirty Harry franchise, in which Locke played an artist with her own code of vigilante justice.
 Her fee was a reported $350,000.

 Locke never appeared in a wide release after Sudden Impact.
 The film premiered five months short of her 40th birthday, declared by People as "the pre-Fonda age cutoff for actresses."
 Despite Locke's past nomination for an Academy Award and repeat appearances in box-office hits, she had failed to achieve first-magnitude stardom or win the affection of the moviegoing public.
 By 1979, the year Eastwood and she made their fourth film together, accusations of nepotism arose.
-Cultural critic Joe Queenan, writing for Mail & Guardian, would express particular contempt for her in a 2010 editorial about Eastwood's career, believing that "his worst movies, without question, are the ones he made with Sondra Locke, who briefly played Linda McCartney to Eastwood's Sir Paul."
+Cultural critic Joe Queenan, writing for Mail & Guardian, would express particular contempt for her in a 2010 editorial about Eastwood's career, believing that "his worst movies, without question, are the ones he made with Sondra Locke."
 In late 1983, Locke announced plans to develop and star in a movie about Marie Antoinette, but the project fell apart.
-Eastwood then directed Locke in a 1985 Amazing Stories episode entitled "Vanessa in the Garden", with Harvey Keitel.
+Eastwood then directed Locke in a 1985 Amazing Stories episode titled "Vanessa in the Garden", with Harvey Keitel.